My name is Emily Best, and you’re not supposed to vote for me.

 Bring care back to the country.
 When I gave birth to my son Max, I had to drive 45 minutes over the mountain into another county.
 Driving long distances for basic care is a hardship Central PA residents shouldn’t have to endure.
 I’ll fight for the resources our rural health centers need to keep decent care where we live.
 And I'll fight to ensure that our healthcare providers - from doctors, to nurses, to LPNs and caregivers - have the resources they need to care for us.

-- Prevent every “death of despair.”
+Prevent every “death of despair.”
 Rural Americans are dying from suicide, addiction and overdose.
 The citizens of Central PA know why: too many drugs, too little opportunity, and health care we can’t afford.
 Even one “death of despair” is one too many.
-That’s why we need to have a healthcare system that is affordable and accessible to everyone — and work to build healthy communities where people take care of each other.
+That’s why we need to have a healthcare system that is affordable and accessible to everyone — including mental health care — and work to build healthy communities where people take care of each other.

 Government that works for us